 No Needle No Scalpel Vasectomy Procedure

-A urologist performs a vasectomy on an outpatient basis in the office.
+One of our highly experienced urologists will perform a vasectomy on an outpatient basis in the office.
 The procedure takes about 10 minutes.
 The patient typically remains clothed from the waist up and lies on his back.
 The scrotum is numbed with local anesthetic.
 In our office, this is administered with the “No Needle Technique.”
 The vas deferens is gathered under the skin of the scrotum, and a small opening (usually 1 centimeter or less) is made.
 A surgical clamp is used to hold the vas deferens while a puncture incision (instead of a cut) is made with special forceps.
 The forceps are opened to stretch the skin, making a small hole through which the vas deferens is lifted out, cut, sutured or cauterized, and put back in place.
 The puncture incision does not require suturing.

 - Print a copy of our vasectomy information sheet